Daniel-Rolen/PDFCompilator/README.md

 4. Compiling PDFs:
    - Click "Compile PDFs" to start the compilation process.
    - You'll be prompted to enter the pages you want to include from each PDF.
-   - The application will generate a fun, space-themed name for your output file.
+   - The Binder will generate a fun, space-themed name for your output file.

 5. Saving and Loading Reports:
    - Use "Save Report" to save your current compilation settings.